Economy of Romania: Natural resources

 Romania is an oil and gas producer.
 The pipeline network in Romania included 2,427 km for crude oil, 3,850 km for petroleum products, and 3,508 km for natural gas in 2006.
-Several major new pipelines are planned, especially the Nabucco Pipeline for Caspian oilfields, the longest one in the world.
 Romania could cash in four billion dollars from the Constanta-Trieste pipeline.

 Romania has considerable natural resources for a country of its size, including coal, iron ore, copper, chromium, uranium, antimony, mercury, gold, barite, borate, celestine (strontium), emery, feldspar, limestone, magnesite, marble, perlite, pumice, pyrites (sulfur), clay, arable land and hydropower.

 Energy needs are also met by importing bituminous and anthracite coal and crude petroleum.
 In 2019 over 21 million metric tonnes of coal, an estimated 1300 tonnes of zinc, 460,000 tonnes of alumina and 3.4 million tonnes of crude steel were mined.
 Lesser amounts of copper, lead, gold, silver and kaolin were also mined.